 Students must:

-- Be able to fulfill all course requirements in their individual departments by the time of graduation, in addition to the units required for the Honors seminar series (a minimum of 3 units/quarter).
+- Fulfillall course requirements in their individual departments by the time of graduation, in addition to the units required for the Honors Seminar series, IIS 199 (a minimum of 3 units/quarter).

-- Demonstrate sufficient depth and breadth of international security coursework: Have completed two out of three required courses, POLISCI 114S: International Security in a Changing World; MS&E 193: Technology and National Security; and INTNLREL 115: Spies, Lies, and Algorithms.
+- Demonstrate sufficient depth and breadth of international security coursework by completingtwo out of three required courses (POLISCI 114S: International Security in a Changing World; MS&E 193: Technology and National Security; and INTNLREL 115: Spies, Lies, and Algorithms).
+If needed, students may enroll in these required courses during their senior year.
 Those who apply without having taken the required courses will, if admitted, be required to complete the courses before graduation.
-If need be, students may be enrolled in these required courses during their senior year, and can take one or more courses concurrently with the required Honors seminar.

 - Have a minimum grade point average (GPA) of 3.3 at the time of application, which must be maintained throughout the program.

-- Select at least one honors advisor who is a member of Stanford's Academic Council (typically, a Professor of any level, a Senior Fellow, or a Center Fellow).
+- Select at least one Honors advisor who is a member of Stanford's Academic Council (typically, a Professor of any level, a Senior Fellow, or a Center Fellow).
 Students who wish to be advised by someone who is not a member of the Academic Council should also identify a co-advisor who is a member.
+Advisors should have research interests that closely align with those of the student.
+Approval of the prospective advisor must be submitted as part of the Honors application, in the form of an Honors Consultation Form.

-- Complete a one-quarter policy relevant internship with a governmental office, international organization, or non-governmental organization directly involved in or engaged in work with implications for international security policy.
-For those who have not served an internship before admission into the program, CISAC may be able to assist with placement and may offer a small stipend for living expenses, if need is demonstrated.
-Provide letter of reference/evidence of internship completion from internship supervisor or human resources department noting title, dates, and responsibilities.
+- Complete a one-quarter policy relevant internship with a governmental office, international organization, or non-governmental organization engaged in work with implications for international security policy.
+For those who have not completed an internship before admission into the program, CISAC may be able to assist with placement and may offer a small stipend for living expenses, if need is demonstrated.
+Students should provide, as part of their application, a letter of reference/evidence of internship completion from an internship supervisor or human resources department noting the student’s title, internship dates, and responsibilities.

-- Be on campus all three quarters senior year.
+- Be on campus all three quarters of senior year.

 Questions?
 Contact cisachonors@stanford.edu.